somtoval/somtoval/README.md

 # Hi there!
 I'm Somto  😎

 Welcome to my GitHub!
 I'm a **Backend Developer** with a passion for **AI and Data Science**.
 I enjoy building robust applications, exploring data, and continuously learning new technologies.
-Here’s a bit about what I do:

 ## ✨ **Let's Connect!**
-- 💬 Ask me about **Python, Django and Data Science**
 - 📫 How to reach me **ogbesomto4@gmail.com**
 - 🚀 Connect with me **https://linkedin.com/in/somto-ogbe**
 - 💬 Message me **https://x.com/Somto_Ogbe**